Hound Dogs

 About the Bloodhound

-The Bloodhound is a very large hound dogs known for its outgoing nature and highly intelligent mind.
-Better suited to homes with space, the Bloodhound is best matched with experienced owners.
+The Bloodhound is a large hound dog known for being deeply loving with its family and outgoing and sociable.
+With a highly intelligent mind, better suited to homes with outdoor space, the Bloodhound is best matched with experienced owners.
 Typically standing 23 to 27 inches ttall at the shoulder and weighing 80 to 110 pounds, this breed has a life expectancy of 11 to 15 years, making it a long-lived companion for the right family.

 Originally classified within the Hound Dogs group, the Bloodhound brings a distinct combination of traits that sets it apart.
 The Bloodhound is a high-energy breed that thrives with plenty of daily exercise and mental stimulation.
 Deeply affectionate, the Bloodhound loves being close to its people and forms strong bonds with every member of the household.